RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #371

+Just some simple refactoring.
+I add import ordering rules to start.
+Might have to look into how to trigger and "internal" group so I can separate those from externals.

 ## #366, #367, #368, #369, #370

 Awesome!
 This morning I put focus on trying to fix the publishing pipeline with